zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 </Blade>
 ```

-Blades use view models to drive dynamic content include titles, icons, and status.
+Blades use ViewModels to drive dynamic content, including titles, icons, and status.
 To learn more about blades, start with the following topics:

 * [Controlling blade UI](portalfx-blades-ui.md)
 * [Opening blades](portalfx-blades-opening.md)